avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-action-get.md

 ---
-description: Get an Action from an Autoscaling Group
+description: Get an Action from a VM Autoscaling Group
 ---

 # AutoscalingActionGet